ctokheim/PrimerSeq-Website/_posts/2012-09-23-jekyll-bootstrap-how-to.md

     $ sudo apt-get install rake

+For python syntax highlighting you need to install pygments

+    $ sudo apt-get install python-pygments

+Next you have to generate the css highlighting file

+    $ pygmentize -S default -f html > path/to/your/css

+Make sure you include the cascading style sheet in your `_includes/themes/twitter/default.html` file.

 ## Usage

 The files you will actually put on your website is found in the `_site` directory.
 Generating the